ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

   be run last.

-All three scripts have docstrings describing their role in more detail.
+All three scripts have docstrings describing their role in more detail, as well as giving advice on how to run them most efficiently.
 The scripts can be run from the terminal using the following commands:

 .. code:: bash